 ‘Inspirational.
 Will make you proud to be from Hertfordshire’.

-Now we are preparing for the full production and tour in Autumn 2020.
+We hope to reschedule our full production and tour for Spring 2023.
 We are talking with venues and organisations throughout Hertfordshire and further afield.
 Do contact us if you’d like to get involved.
 As well as the production there will be opportunites for engagement through singing, writing, theatre and film.

 Anna Reynolds’ writing uses the stories of Watford adventurer Violet Cressy Fisher Marcks (1895-1970), Potters Bar Edwardian balloonist Elizabeth ‘Dolly’ Shepherd (1886- 1983) and Knebworth Suffragette Constance Lytton (1869- 1923) to weave a time-travelling, funny and moving exploration of female experiences.